 By Devki Pande

-The author is a student at Srishti Institute of Art, Design and Technology, and an intern at Contract Advertising Ltd. She has worked for Essel Vision Productions Ltd, developed education oriented content for Laugh Out Loud Ventures, and conducted workshops for underprivileged children in rural Uttarakhand.
+Devki is a student at Srishti Institute of Art, Design and Technology.
+She worked at Contract Advertising Ltd, Essel Vision Productions Ltd and has also developed education oriented content for Laugh Out Loud Ventures as well.